Neutrino quantum kinetics in three flavors: Flavor evolution in three flavors

 \subsection{Three-flavor features of the neutrino distributions in energy and angle}

 The differences between the growth rates between the $\nu_\mu$ and $\nu_{\tau}$ sectors propagate into the non-linear phase.
 Figure~\ref{energyspec} represents the quasi-steady-state energy distributions obtained for $t_{\mathrm{pb}} = 0.25$~s (top panels) and $1$~s (bottom panels) for neutrinos on the left and antineutrinos on the right.
-We find that, for both time snapshots, flavor equipartition is achieved in the antineutrino sector in the sense that the energy spectrum for $\bar{\nu}_{e}$ becomes comparable with that of $\bar{\nu}_{x} = ({\bar{\nu}_{\mu} + \bar{\nu}_{\tau}})/{2}$.
-The same is true in the neutrino sector for $t_{\mathrm{pb}} = 1$~s, but not for $t_{\mathrm{pb}} = 0.25$~s.
+We find that, for $t_{\mathrm{pb}} = 1$~s, flavor equipartition is achieved for antineutrinos [in the sense that the energy spectrum for $\bar{\nu}_{e}$ becomes comparable with that of $\bar{\nu}_{x} = ({\bar{\nu}_{\mu} + \bar{\nu}_{\tau}})/{2}$] and roughly in the neutrino sector as well.
+However, this is not the case for $t_{\mathrm{pb}} = 0.25$~s.
 This is due to the fact that, at late post-bounce times, the neutrino distributions of all flavors tend to approach each other; this, in conjunction with the fact that neutrino self-interactions conserve the lepton number, implies that flavor equipartition in the neutrino and antineutrino sectors can be obtained with good approximation.
 However, this is not possible at earlier post-bounce times, where a larger difference among the neutrino emission properties of all flavors exists.
 It should be noted that, lepton number conservation is not ensured in the numerical solution of the equations of motion because of the collision term.
 However, we do not find any significant lepton number violation for our benchmark configurations.

-It is worth noticing that the survival probability in the antineutrino sector is $\sim 1/3$ in the three-flavor scenario when flavor equipartition is achieved (see Fig.~\ref{energyspec}), while it is $\sim 1/2$ in the two-flavor case.
-Figure~\ref{energyspec} cannot be directly compared with the two-flavor solution presented in Figs.~8 and 9 of Ref.~\cite{Shalgar:2024gjt} since a different value of $\xi$ was adopted in Ref.~\cite{Shalgar:2024gjt}; we find that significant flavor evolution occurs for $\xi=10^{-2}$ in the two-flavor approximation (results not shown here).
+It is worth noticing that the survival probability in the antineutrino sector is $\sim 1/3$ in the three-flavor scenario when flavor equipartition is achieved (cf.~the bottom panel of Fig.~\ref{energyspec}), while it is expected to be $\sim 1/2$ in the two-flavor case in the case of equipartition.
+However, Fig.~\ref{energyspec} cannot be directly compared with the two-flavor solution presented in Figs.~8 and 9 of Ref.~\cite{Shalgar:2024gjt} since a suppression factor for the self-interaction strength was adopted in Ref.~\cite{Shalgar:2024gjt}.
+We stress that, although the attenuation factor was used for all post-bounce times in Ref.~\cite{Shalgar:2024gjt} to facilitate the numerical solution of the equations of motions, its use is not appropriate in the absence of ELN crossings (cf. discussion in Sec.~\ref{sec:QSS}).